Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Double Eisenstein Integrals and -values

 \section{Double Eisenstein Integrals and $L$-values}

 We can determine the imaginary part of the regularised iterated integrals of two Eisenstein series.
-It involves special values of $L$-functions of modular forms outside the critical strip and proves that the latter are periods.
+It involves special values of $L$-functions of modular forms outside the critical strip and will prove that the latter are periods of the relative completion of the fundamental group of $\M_{1,1}$.